digao-dalpiaz/Crosswords/README.md

 Each player has his turn, in sequential order, indicated on the side panel.
 All players will initially receive the same amount of letters.
 The idea is to build words, using as many letters as possible.
-The game ends when a player has no letters left.
+The game ends when a player reaches the score defined in the rules (goal letters).
 Each time you complete your move, all other players must accept the words you entered.
-If any player does not accept, you will have to review your move.
+If any player does not accept, your move will be disregarded.
 You can use chat to argue.

-If you are unable to form a word in a move, you will automatically receive more letters in your pot.
+At the end of each move, your letters will always be completed to maintain the same amount.
+If you don't use any letters in a move, all your letters will be exchanged.

 **A move can only be completed when all words entered are valid.**
 *Players must define with each other before starting the game what kind of words will be accepted.
 Normally, only words in the dictionary are accepted.*